travisbutcher/local-government-online-apps/doc/markdown/HowToSearchIndexedFeatureLayers.md

     }, {
     ```

-    > Note a few details about js.LGSearchFeatureLayer:
+    > Note a few details about [js.LGSearchFeatureLayer][]:
     > *  It includes configuration parameters "searchLayerName" and "searchFields".
-These are the same configurations that js.LGSearchFeatureLayerMultiplexer has in its publication configuration; we're just defining them here in the script for js.LGSearchFeatureLayer instead of in the publication configuration experience.
+These are the same configurations that [js.LGSearchFeatureLayerMultiplexer][] has in its publication configuration; we're just defining them here in the script for [js.LGSearchFeatureLayer][] instead of in the publication configuration experience.
-    > *  It has a slightly different "searchPattern" configuration than js.LGSearchFeatureLayerMultiplexer: no leading wildcard.
+    > *  It has a slightly different "searchPattern" configuration than [js.LGSearchFeatureLayerMultiplexer][]: no leading wildcard.

-* Copy the "rootId" configuration parameter of the js.LGSearchMultiplexer component that we just added; in this example, it's "multiSearcher".
+* Copy the "rootId" configuration parameter of the [js.LGSearchMultiplexer][] component that we just added; in this example, it's "multiSearcher".

-* Search for js.LGSearchBoxByText, the box that uses a searcher:
+* Search for [js.LGSearchBoxByText][], the box that uses a searcher:

     ```json
     "classname": "js.LGSearchBoxByText"
     ```

-* Change the "searcher" configuration parameter of the js.LGSearchBoxByText component to have it use the js.LGSearchMultiplexer component:
+* Change the "searcher" configuration parameter of the [js.LGSearchBoxByText][] component to have it use the [js.LGSearchMultiplexer][] component:

     ```json
     "searcher": "multiSearcher",